paysera/plugin-woocommerce-2.x/README.md

 Requirements
 ------------

-**Wordpress 3.5**

-**WooCommerce 2.x**
+- Wordpress 3.5
+- WooCommerce 2.x

 Installation
 ------------

-1. Download this repository as zip file and extract it
+1. Download this repository as zip file and extract it to your wordpress directory
-2. In Admin Panel go to Plugins->Add New->Upload, upload paysera.zip archive and activate it.
-3. In Admin Panel go to WooCommerce->Settings->Payment Gateways and fill in all required data under "Paysera" tab.
+2. In Admin Panel activate module and go to WooCommerce->Settings->Payment Gateways and fill in all required data under "Paysera" tab.

 Contacts
 --------